 How much will a LendingClub personal loan cost?

 How much your LendingClub personal loan costs will depend largely on the amount you plan to borrow and your credit score.
 The best interest rates and lowest origination fees are reserved for those with the best credit scores.
-Borrowers with bad credit may pay up to 35.89% in interest and 6% for an origination fee.
+Borrowers with bad credit may pay from 8.05%–35.89% in interest and 6% for an origination fee.
 LendingClub late fees may also apply — 5% or $15, whichever is greater — if you miss your monthly payment.

 Cheaper alternatives to LendingClub personal loans